HunterKane/University-of-Texas-AI-ML-Projects-/README.md

 -------------------------------------------------------------------------------------------------------------------------------------

+**Extra Credit**

+- **Statistical Analysis Practice**
+   - obtain various descriptive statistical summaries of the households.
+The income-expenditure dataset contains the income-expenditure of the individuals having a family.

 **Reference:**

 The curriculum has been designed by the faculty at McCombs School of Business at the University of Texas at Austin.